sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 The profiler overhead will be minimum on typical I/O bound applications.

 This is because CPU cache trashing does not make much difference when there are many sleeping/idle goroutines.
-We have observed this over and over during our Go CPU profiler benchmarks: there is literally __zero__ (or statistically insignificant) overhead on typical I/O bound applications.
-But, again, providing empirical evidence is beyond the scope of this blog post one can do it by observing the throughput during a load testing of a Go web application while the profiler is on and off.
+We have observed this over and over during our Go CPU profiler benchmarks-- there is literally _zero_ (or statistically insignificant) overhead on typical I/O bound applications.
+Providing empirical evidence is beyond the scope of this blog post.
+One way to do it might be to observe the throughput during load testing with the profiler on and off.

 # Conclusion

-One of the things I love about this design is that it proves how well you can optimize code depending on how well you understand the access patterns of your underlying data structures.
-In this case, Go runtime uses a lock-free structure, even though it would be a complete overkill for most of the time.
-Go runtime is full of clever optimizations like these, and I highly suggest you take the time to dive into the parts that you find interesting.
+One aspect I admire about this design is how it showcases the power of optimization when you deeply understand the access patterns of your underlying data structures.
+For instance, the Go runtime leverages a lock-free structure, which might seem like overkill for most situations.
+Yet, this choice reflects the depth of thought behind Go’s performance strategies.
+The runtime is filled with similar clever optimizations, and I highly recommend exploring the parts that capture your interest.

-I hope you enjoyed it!

 # References